bg-write/koopa-vgm/content/case-study.md

 **Q: Which tracks should make the final playlist?**

-**A:** The data identified seven "superstar tracks" with 50M+ combined reach that should anchor any VGM playlist:
+**A:** The data identified 17 "superstar tracks" with 50M+ combined reach that should anchor any VGM playlist.
+Here are the top 7 performers:
 1. Cyberpunk 2077 - "I Really Want to Stay at Your House" (78 popularity, 62M views)
 2. Halo - "Halo Theme" (54 popularity, 52M views)
 3. Minecraft - "Sweden" (70 popularity, 26M views)